cs01/nullsafe-c/README.md

 This gives you real-time null-safety warnings as you type!

-## Memory Safety in General
+## Memory Safety

-Null pointer dereferences are just one category of memory safety bugs.
-Here's how different approaches compare:
+Do not that this is not a comprehensive solution, since Null pointer dereferences are just one category of memory safety bugs.

-### What Gets Fixed

 | Safety Issue            | Standard C | **Null-Safe Clang** (null checking) |
 |-------------------------|------------|:-----------------------------------:|